EdoardoEntusiasta/duedo/README.md

 3. Renderer: canvas2d context

 #Compile
-Using 'gulp', folder dev will contains duedo.js and duedo.minified.js
+Using 'gulp' the build folder will contains duedo.js and duedo.minified.js

 #Engine and functionality
 1. Sound manager